 - Bleomycin can damage the lungs, causing shortness of breath and trouble with physical activity.

 - Ifosfamide can cause the bladder to bleed (called hemorrhagic cystitis).
 To prevent this, the patient is given plenty of fluids and the drug mesna is given along with ifosfamide.

 Some of the drugs used to treat testicular cancer can cause long-term side effects.
 These include some of the things mentioned earlier, like hearing loss and kidney or lung damage.
 Development of a second cancer (like leukemia) is a very serious but rare side effect of chemo, occurring in less than 1% of testicular cancer patients treated with chemo.
-People who have had chemo for testicular cancer seem to have a higher risk of heart problems later in life.
-Several studies have also suggested that chemotherapy can sometimes cause high blood cholesterol to develop over time, which may later require treatment.
+People who've had chemo for testicular cancer seem to have a higher risk of heart problems later in life.
+Several studies have also suggested that chemo can sometimes cause high blood cholesterol to develop over time, which may later require treatment.